openstreams/wflow/doc/index.rst

 The models are programmed in a dynamic GIS language called PCRaster available as a Python extension.
 As such, the structure of the model is transparent, can be changed by other modellers easily, and the system allows for rapid development.
-The PCRaster version used here is a beta version that comes with bindings to the Python language.
 In order to run the model both PCRaster 4.* and Python 2.7 are needed.
+At the moment only 64 bit versiosn are supported.